Safi198/4th-Assignment-Social-Swirl-Backend/Readme.md

   - `Authorization: Bearer <your_jwt_token>`
 - **Description**: Retrieves a list of all users.
 This endpoint is accessible only to users with the `admin` role.

+## API Documentation

+The API documentation is available through Swagger.

+1. **Access the Swagger documentation**:
+   Open your web browser and navigate to [http://localhost:3000/api-docs](http://localhost:3000/api-docs).

+2. **Authorize Using Bearer Token**:
+   - Click on the "Authorize" button at the top right.
+   - Enter `Bearer <your_jwt_token>` in the authorization field (replace `<your_jwt_token>` with the token obtained from the login response).

+3. **Explore the Endpoints**:
+   - Find the `/admin/users` endpoint in the Swagger UI.
+   - Click on it to expand the details.
+   - Click the "Try it out" button.
+   - Click "Execute" to see the list of users.

 ## Testing

 Use [Postman](https://www.postman.com/) or any other API testing tool to test the endpoints.